 Upright vacuums are available in a range of designs from a huge number of brands.
 There are many good cordless models available now, such as the Lupe Pure.
 Choosing a cordless upright will save you from having to plug in the power cord but you’ll need to factor in the battery life too.

-The other great benefit of choosing an upright vacuum is that they are easy to store away because they are one tall unit, rather than bulky like a canister vacuum.
-Finally, most upright vacuums have a dust bin inside that simply unclips and can be emptied into your trash can without leaving dust everywhere.
+The other great benefit of choosing an upright vacuum is that they are easy to store away because they're one tall unit, requiring less floorspace than a canister vacuum.

 - Not great for stairs

-One of the main issues with an upright vacuum is that they’re pretty heavy because you have to push the entire unit back and forth around your home.
+One of the main issues with an upright vacuum is that they’re pretty heavy because you have to push the entire unit back and forth around your home an dthe more dirt you collect, the heavier it'll get.
 Upright vacuums have improved since the very first models came out but if mobility is an issue for you, consider a lighter vacuum such as a stick vacuum like the Roidmi S1E.

 Upright vacuums might be a great choice for anyone living in a single-story home but if you’ve got stairs to clean, they present a bit of a challenge.
 Upright vacuums are heavy and because they are one large unit, carrying them up the stairs to vacuum each step is no mean feat.